eckardm/mmdp-workshop/outline.md

 <pre><code>>>>     tree = etree.parse(join(path, filename))</code></pre>

-  * Explain the join part (telling Python how to do what is easy for a human), also how you don't have to typoe out the whole thing
+  * Explain the join part (telling Python how to do what is easy for a human), also how you don't have to type out the whole thing

 <pre><code>>>>     subjects = tree.xpath('//controlaccess/subject')</code></pre>